Abhiram-Siriki45/Jenkins-Interview-Q-A/README.md

    ```
 Q: How to Backup Jenkins ?

-A: Backing up Jenkins is a very easy process, there are multiple default and configured files and folders in Jenkins that you might want to backup.
+A: Backing up Jenkins is a very easy process, There are multiple default and configured files and folders in Jenkins that you might want to backup.
 ```
   - Configuration: The `~/.jenkins` folder.
 You can use a tool like rsync to backup the entire directory to another location.